krancour/brignext/PROPOSAL.md

 1. Demonstrated ability to scale
 1. Widespread developer familiarity

+A non-exhaustive list of potential message buses includes:

+1. NATS
+1. NSQ
+1. RabbitMQ
+1. Redis (using the [reliable queue](https://redis.io/commands/rpoplpush#pattern-reliable-queue) pattern)

 `<<TODO: Describe the role of workers.>>`

-### Logging
+### Logging Subsystem

 The logging subsystem will utilize an agent-per-node deployment model to aggregate logs from worker and job containers and persist them in some data store.
 Another component of the subsystem will make these logs available on a read-only basis via the Brigade API.

 Fluentd is recommended for log aggregation.
+Although ElasticSearch seems to be the most popular data store for logs forwarded from Fluentd agents, this proposal recommends the use of MongoDB for this purpose.
+Assuming MongoDB will be utilized as the record keeping subsystem's underlying data store, the choice to reuse it minimizes the footprint of Brigade's infrastructure dependendies.

 N.B.
 The
 [log-agent-per-node](https://docs.fluentd.org/container-deployment/kubernetes#fluentd-daemonset)